 Driving in Bali is a crazy mad dash of disorganized chaos.
 Motorbikes weave in and out of traffic, people barely pay attention to what few traffic signs there are, and it’s pretty much a total free-for-all.

 It’s literally a complete wonder there aren’t constant pile-ups and accidents all over the place.
-So with that being said, drivers in Bali are used to this chaos and navigate it well, whereas we non-locals would have an extremely hard time driving.
-Just take my word for it and do yourself a favor–hire drivers to get around.
+So with that being said, drivers in Bali are used to this chaos and navigate it well, whereas non-locals have an extremely hard time driving.
+Just take my word for it and do yourself a favor—hire drivers to get around.

 Renting a Scooter